 \section{Introduction}

-In quantum field theory, the vacuum state is the lowest energy state and its energy is the sum of $\hbar \omega/2$, the zero point energy.
+In quantum field theory, the vacuum state is the lowest energy state and its energy is the sum of $\hbar \omega/2$, the zero point energy in the free theory.
 The particles are continuously created and annihilated from the vacuum.
-These properties lead us to the idea that we introduce Gaussian random noises as the sources for the creation and annihilation of particles in a classical theory.
-The resultant configuration is a non trivial background and its energy is equal to the zero point energy.
-Thus this mimics the vacuum state in quantum field theory.
-We will show that the propagation of a particle in this background is exactly the same propagation in quantum field theory.
+These properties lead us to the idea that we mimic the quantum vacuum by the configuration in a classical theory with Gaussian random noises at each spacetime point which are the sources for the creation and annihilation of particles.
+Then it is easily computed that with the Gaussian noises, the configuration becomes non trivial and its energy is equal to the zero point energy in the quantum field theory.
+We will perturbatively show that the average of n-point function over the noises is exactly equal to the value of n-point function in quantum field theory.

 It has been known that in the non trivial background some of the quantum behaviors are realized in a classical theory.
 In ~\cite{Boyer:1975re, Boyer:1975rf} , the each momentum modes of the electromagnetic fields have the amplitude with $\hbar$ and random phases.
 Then the motion of a charged particle in the non trivial electromagnetic fields shows some of quantum phenomena such as the blackbody radiation, the decrease of specific heats at low temperatures, and the absence of atomic collapse.
 In ~\cite{Hirayama:2005ba, Hirayama:2005ac, Holdom:2006tt} , the random phase for each mode in the scalar field is introduced and then the zero point energy of the scalar field is realized in the classical theory.